VIII. INTERNATIONAL INTERDISCIPLINARY CONFERENCE ON

 CALL FOR PAPERS

-MEMORY STUDIES '19 / IV.
-International Interdisciplinary Conference on Memory and the Past will be held at Nippon Meeting Halls in Istanbul.
+MEMORY STUDIES '23 / VIII.
+International Interdisciplinary Conference on Memory and the Past will be held online.
 The conference is coordinated by DAKAM (Eastern Mediterranean Academic Research Center) and will be organized by BILSAS (Science, Art, Sport Productions).

-We invite you to join us at the event in Istanbul and would like to emphasize that proposals from different parts of the world are welcomed.
+We invite you to join us at the event and would like to emphasize that proposals from different parts of the world are welcomed.

 The term “memory” is a framework concept which is collecting multidisciplinary academic disciplines beneath.
 Also, the term “memory,” in the individual level or in the social or in the collective level has different connotations due to the interdisciplinary conceptualization of the memory itself.
 Memory can be seen in psychology, as relating to an individual, his / her ways to remember or to forget and amnesia.
 Else, memory can be regarded in the collective form and as a collectively shared representation of the past, or it can come up with the political terms like national memory, public memory, vernacular memory or counter-memory.